keycloak/keycloak-quickstarts/app-profile-jee-vanilla/README.md

       </secure-deployment>
   </subsystem>
   ````

 * Replace `WAR MODULE NAME.war` with `vanilla.war`

-Now restart the JBoss EAP server.
+Now restart the WildFly server.
 After the server is restarted open <http://localhost:8080/vanilla> and try
 to login again.
-This time you will be redirected to RH-SSO to authenticate.
+This time you will be redirected to Keycloak to authenticate.

 Undeploy the Quickstart
 --------------------

-1. Open a terminal and navigate to the root of the RH-SSO server directory.
+1. Open a terminal and navigate to the root of the Keycloak server directory.

 2. The following shows the command to undeploy the quickstart:

    ````
-   For JBoss EAP 7:   mvn wildfly:undeploy
+   For WildFly 9 or 10:   mvn wildfly:undeploy
-   For JBoss EAP 6.4: mvn jboss-as:undeploy
+   For WildFly 8: mvn jboss-as:undeploy
    ````